MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 As you can see the trace is loaded automatically.
 And this is the case if your program crashes as well.

-When the application terminates the trace file will be closed and written out to disk.
+When the application terminates, the trace file will be closed and written out to disk.

-Here is where you work to cause the activty that you wish to analyze to occur.
+Here is where you work to cause the activity that you wish to analyze to occur.
 You may open a problematic file or click on a specific button in the app to cause the event of interest to occur.

-Using breakpoints is a common apprroach to pause code execution at the event of interest.
+Using breakpoints is a common approach to pause code execution at the event of interest.

 Once complete, close your app or hit “Stop and debug” – This will kill your process.